ordina-jworks/ordina-jworks.github.io/_posts/2017-07-05-SpringIO17-Summary.md

 Then an event processor could be using Spring Cloud Stream to retrieve these events and create a data model.
 The data model is then written to a Data Store like MySQL, where the query side reads the data.
 An API gateway, like Spring Cloud Netflix Zuul, can be put in front so it looks for the consumer like a regular microservice.
-For deploying this application you can combine these components together of scale em independently.
+For deploying this application you can combine these components together or scale them independently.

 ### Serverless